 - Traumatic injuries, including broken bones, joint sprains, and pulled muscles

-- Aggravations of pre-existing conditions, such as where an injury accelerates or exacerbates an existing health problem within the body
+- Aggravations of pre-existing conditions, which happens when an injury accelerates or exacerbates an existing health problem within the body

 - Diseases related to occupation, such as hearing loss, lung cancer, burn injuries, etc.